Learning never tasted so good.

 Ice cream novelties such as ice cream on sticks and ice cream bars were introduced in the 1920s.

 In 1924, the average American enjoyed eight pints of ice cream each year.
 By 1997, that figure jumped to 48 pints.

 In the early 1950s, Perry’s was one of the first ice cream companies to package ice cream in a round pint container.

-Americans consume the most ice cream in the world per capita, with Australians coming in second.
+After New Zealand, Americans consume the most ice cream per capita in the world, with Australians coming in third.

 The most popular ice cream flavor is vanilla.

 Chocolate syrup is the most popular ice cream topping.

 Ice cream is very popular both as late night snack and as weekday dessert, but even more preferred as a dessert on weekends.

 1 in 5 ice cream lovers share the treat with a pet.